Writing, Research & Presentations

 She Who Does It For Herself: An essay for Raising Mothers.

-Currently a doctoral candidate, my academic research focuses on tracing a Black feminist genealogy of Afrofuturist literature as a form of protest..
-I use the internet (a lot!) to help gather and catalog information, much of which can be found in these research pockets.
+My doctoral research focused on tracing a Black feminist genealogy of Afrofuturist literature as a form of protest.
+My recently-completed dissertation is titled: There’s Always Been an Afrofuture: Black Women’s Literature as Technology of Protest.
+My current research interests include I use the internet (a lot!) to help gather and catalog information, much of which can be found in these research pockets.

 2016, January.
-Remixing Moses: Zora Neale Hurston’s Afrofuturist Libration Historiography.
+Remixing Moses: Zora Neale Hurston’s Afrofuturist Liberation Historiography.
 Presentation at the Union Institute & University “Transgressions: Gender, Love & Identity” Graduate Conference Day, Cincinnati, OH.

 2014/15, September-June.
 The Future of Gender and Public Policy.
 Participated in year-long online and in-person convening that explored gender in public spaces and made recommendations to the White House Council on Women and Girls.
 Interactivity Foundation, New York, NY and Washington, DC.